Sunday, January 9, 2022

 2010 photo by Jann Mayer via BridgeHunter-Bourne, License: Creative Commons Attribution (CC BY)

-I learned of the Bourne Bridge because of this photo of the Cape Cod Canal RR Bridge.
+I learned of the Bourne Bridge because it was in the background of this photo of the Cape Cod Canal RR Bridge.

 Steve Belcher posted, cropped